Echeverrias/IE/README.md

 # Web Scrapping App

-This is an app to do web scrapping on the site web 'IE', to get the data of the job offers and store it in a data base.<br><br><br>
+This is an app to do web scrapping on the website 'IE', to get the data of the job offers and store it in a data base.<br><br><br>

 You can register in it:<br><br>
 <div align="center"><img src="https://github.com/Echeverrias/IE/blob/base/screenshots/signup.png" width="500"></div>